MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Exercises/06-functions-create-vscode-http.md

     ![Screenshot showing the location of the Execute Function Now... step.](./media/06/execute-function-local.png)

-1. In **Enter request body** type the request message body value of `{ "name": "Azure" }`.
+1. In **Enter request body** enter the request message body value of `{ "name": "Azure" }`.
 Press **Enter** to send this request message to your function.
 When the function executes locally and returns a response, a notification is raised in Visual Studio Code.

     select the notification bell icon to view the notification.
 Information about the function execution is shown in **Terminal** panel.